 About: Kate Kendall is the the founder and CEO of The Fetch – a guide where professionals share and discover what’s happening in their city.
-Launched out of Melbourne mid-2011, and officially launching in the US in 2013, The Fetch is in 10 cities around the globe and growing.
-She’s a British-Australian entrepreneur, digital marketer and community strategist based in New York.
+Created in Melbourne in mid-2011, and officially launching in the US in 2013, The Fetch is in 10 cities around the globe and growing.

-She started out as a business journalist and editor before moving to become digital director of a magazine publishing company looking after development, product and growth.
-She’s held senior roles in media, travel and startup companies, and regularly helps businesses understand the role of community through her Skillshare and General Assembly classes.
+Before following her entrepreneurial drive, she started out as a business journalist and editor.
+She was also digital director of a niche magazine publishing company looking after development, product and growth.
+She’s held other roles in media, travel and startup companies, and regularly helps businesses understand the role of community (management, building, outreach and strategy) through her Skillshare and General Assembly classes.

-She’s familiar with the Asia Pacific, European and US markets and has a deep knowledge of city-level startup, creative and tech initiatives.
-She has a Bachelor of Science from The University of Melbourne in biotechnology and microbiology, and Masters of Business (Marketing) at RMIT University with a thesis on social strategy.
-She has one of the rare blue verified ticks on Twitter.
+Familiar with the Asia Pacific, European and US markets, Kate has an inimitable, deep knowledge of city-level startup, creative and tech initiatives.
+She holds a Bachelor of Science from The University of Melbourne in biotechnology and microbiology, and Masters of Business (Marketing) at RMIT University with a thesis on social media strategy.
+She is a blue-tick verified Twitter user.

 Recent hat tips and mentions:

 Founder of The Year 2012, Shoe String Startups

 Top 30 Digital Influencers 2012, Australian Government Trade Commission

 10 Hot Shots Raising the Bar in Female Achievement, Marie Claire